What is the Phase I Environmental Site Assessment Process?

 3. Property History Researching

 The initial order of business in the Phase I Environmental Site Assessment process is research.
 This task includes compiling all the available historical files and data on a property.
 For example, off the bat, a consultant will schedule a file review with the State Water Board, as well as the other oversight agencies.
 Similarly, the environmental professional may also order government database compilation reports from third-party information vendors.
-Such orders are typically for back-up and the verification of facts.
+Such orders are typically for backup and the verification of facts.
 In actuality, there could be hundreds of data parameters to research.
-Consequently, the data gathering process can take up to 15 business days to complete, if not more.
+Consequently, the data-gathering process can take up to 15 business days to complete, if not more.
 Simultaneously, a comprehensive review and study of the data are performed, for the formation of final conclusions and recommendations.
-And the data gathering process must meet the minimum requirements of the ASTM standard to qualify.
+And the data-gathering process must meet the minimum requirements of the ASTM standard to qualify.

 Rushing a Phase I ESA

 Rushing a Phase I Environmental Site Assessment is always possible.
 Although, it is not the best recommendation by consultants.
-For instance, a rush Phase I ESA may have a five to six business day turnaround time.
-However, the regulatory agencies can’t provide their files within such a short timeframe.
+For instance, a rush Phase I ESA may have a five to six-business-day turnaround time.
+However, regulatory agencies can’t provide their files within such a short timeframe.
 As a result, the file review at the government agency becomes an omission within the assessment.
 And this omission constitutes a limitation in the overall ESA, impacting the conclusions.
 On the other hand, a proper timeframe for the assessment allows for most agencies, if not all, to respond in time.
 Thus, resulting in the proper ASTM-compliant Phase I Environmental Site Assessment process.

 4. ESA Physical Site Inspection

 In addition to robust historical research, the Phase I ESA process also requires a physical inspection of current conditions and activities on site.
 This task intends to cover all grounds for the evaluation of environmental liability.
 For instance, a property may have always been vacant, and accordingly documented as such.
-Thus, no apparent environmental condition happens to exists by record.
+Thus, no apparent environmental condition happens to exist by the record.
 However, there could also be ongoing illicit dumping and pollution at the lot.
-Often times, this is unknown to the current owner and oversight agency.
+Oftentimes, this is unknown to the current owner and oversight agency.
 And if such impacts affect the quality of the subsurface, the owner can face penalties and cleanup obligations.
 Apart from this, all users of Phase I ESA reports must understand that phase one site inspections are not equivalent to regulatory environmental compliance audits.

 5. The Phase I Environmental Site Assessment Process

 Upon approaching the final stages of the Phase I Environmental Site Assessment Process, a final report compiles all the information and data, along with conclusions, recommendations, and professional certification.
-Often times, Phase I ESA reports are in excess of 350 pages.
+Oftentimes, Phase I ESA reports are in excess of 350 pages.
 Thus, consultants do provide executive summaries, which comprise a brief synopsis of the findings and conclusions.
 Executive summaries tend to be anywhere from two to three pages long.